 - Pretty glass perfume bottle to keep perfume in

 - 2 tablespoons pure grain alcohol or vodka

-- 30 drops of essential oil.
-We used sweet orange, grapefruit, peppermint and a lavender/chamomile blend.
+- 30 drops essential oil We used sweet orange, grapefruit, peppermint and a lavender/chamomile blend.

 - 1 tablespoon distilled water

-Mix well and transfer to a dark glass container to store for 48 hours or up to six weeks.
-The longer it sits the stronger the scent will be.
+- Mix well and transfer to a dark glass container to store for 48 hours or up to 6 weeks.
+The longer it sits, the stronger the scent will be.

 - Transfer to a pretty perfume bottle after it has reached the desired scent.